lizac9/project2-bn-horror-film/README.md

 #### **Colour Scheme:**

 ![Colour Palette](https://res.cloudinary.com/lizac/image/upload/v1663346333/project2-bn-horror-film/palette_p2_h8qy8c.jpg)
 The webpage is designed to reference black and white film as much as possible while maintaining legibility and balance throughout.
-The proggres bar is coloured silver chalice so that it appears dynamic when placed in front of the background image.
+The progress bar is coloured silver chalice so that it appears dynamic when placed in front of the background image.
 The text is displayed in a light gray as opposed to a default bright white in order to prevent eyestrain.

 [Back to Top](#black--white-horror-film-quiz)